glotzerlab/signac/doc/indexing.rst

     * ``file_id``: A number identifying the file content [#f2]_
     * ``format``: A format definition (optional)

-.. [#f2] Identical with the ``md5`` value in the current implementation.
+.. [#f2] Identical to the ``md5`` value in the current implementation.

 The **signac** project interface is specifically designed to assist with processes related to data curation.
 However, especially when working with a data set comprised of multiple projects or sources that are not managed with **signac**, it might be easier to work with a data index directly.

-For example, this is how we would access files related to a specific data sub set using the project interface:
+For example, this is how we would access files related to a specific data subset using the project interface:

 .. code-block:: python